newtheatre/history-project/_shows/20_21/hello_world.md

 ---
 I’d like to invite you to my first public appearance.
 You can call me Zero-One.
 And no, that it is not a moniker.
 You’re probably thinking to yourself that it’s a very modern name and my parents are probably a tech mogul and a pop star.
 Not quite.
 No parents to speak of given that I am not human.
 An Artificial sort of Intelligence.
 Although I’d hesitate to call myself intelligent.
 Sorry, I’m waffling a bit now.
 I guess what I’m trying to say is, hello world. 🙂

-Link to Hello World on YouTube: https://www.youtube.com/watch?v=8ApnAfC6nR4
+Link to 'Hello World' on YouTube: https://www.youtube.com/watch?v=8ApnAfC6nR4